Your home is your safe haven and should be a place that feels great to come home to. But did you know it can harbor some harmful gases and pollutants?

 Extremely dense in construction, they’re capable of capturing and removing 99.97% of particulate matter as small as 0.3 microns in size (a micron is 1/1,000,000 of a meter).

 While there are other types of filters used in some cases (such as HEPA “type”), they’re not as effective if they don’t meet the government specifications the HEPA filter standard requires.

 Normally they’re used along with 1 or 2 more filter sections such as a mesh prefilter (for trapping dust, hair, and larger elements) and an odor and gas-absorbing section.

 2. Electronic air cleaners

-Electronic air cleaners like this B-1000 ionizer shown here work by generating charged particles.
+Electronic air cleaners like No products found. work by generating charged particles.
 These particles then can cling to particulates in the air as well as neutralize germs, too.
 A well-designed unit collects the foreign matter in a filter (shown) or on a plate.

 Electronic air cleaners draw air into an ionization section where particulates are electrically charged.

 Electrostatic air precipitators and air ionizers are two examples of electronic air cleaners.
 In the case of precipitators, these charged particles are attracted to plates with an opposite electrical charge as they pass through in the air, removing them from the air.

 Ionizers create the charged particles which bond to air particles and then metal collection plates or a filter inside the device.

 Unlike air filters that are tested using HEPA standards, there’s no way to gauge the effectiveness of electronic air cleaners.
 They also produce small amounts of ozone – a three-oxygen molecule which can irritate the lungs – as a by-product.